mrhhun/testapi/README.md

-# Simple Books API #
+# Hun Cross Country API #

-This API allows you to reserve a book.
+This API allows you to track and record race times for Hun Cross Country runners

-The API is available at `https://simple-books-api.glitch.me`
+The API is available at `https://hunxcapi.hunschool.org`

 ## Endpoints ##